rellermeyer/TUD-DistributedSystems/docs/report.md

 ## Implementation Details

+#### Message signing

 These messages are signed using public key technology so that no unidentified participant can interfere.

-- not using a state machine
-- the signing is implemented using a master certificate that signs all the individual certificates (of the coordinators and participants)
+The signing is implemented using a master certificate that signs all the individual certificates (of the coordinators and participants).
-- it is currently not checked whether the message originates (with regards to the from-field) from the same actor as it is signed by (spoofing is still possible)
+It is currently not checked whether the message originates (with regards to the from-field) from the same actor as it is signed by (spoofing is still possible).

 #### Shortcomings: